Last Updated on July 31, 2023 by Jordan Alexo

 H3) Tip 11 – Build Links To Other Relevant Websites

 Once I have an outline, it’s easier for me to start writing my blog post.
 I fill in the details for each section.
-I usually write down my outline in Jasper ai text editor.
+I usually write down my outline in the Jasper ai text editor.
 From there, I let the artificial intelligence write an introduction and fill each section.

 STEP 9) Write An Awesome Blog Post Introduction